 - Meets most DOT specs

-Why Geotextile is the Best choice For Paved & Unpaved Roads
+Why Geotextile Fabrics are the Best Choice For Paved & Unpaved Roads

-Geotextile Road Fabric is the ideal product for under road base construction.
+Geotextile Road Fabric is an ideal material for under road base construction.
 Having a woven fabric over the subgrade soil layer on a road can help preserve the integrity of the road and reduce the maintenance costs associated with "fallout" and potholes.
 The purpose of road fabric is both to Separate and Stabilize materials.
+Woven 200lb geotextile fabric provides excellent base support for roadways, parking lots, and driveways.
 Below we will cover the roles of separation and stabilization along with reinforcement and filtration.

 The Separation Function